 An implant is an artificial device made to replace and act as a missing biological structure.
 Outer shell of implants are often made of bioinert materials such as titanium.
-In some cases implants contain electronics e.g. artificial pacemaker and cochlear implants.
-In other cases medical implants has compound structure and acts as reinforcement e.g. dental implant or knee joint replacement implant.
+In some cases, implants contain electronics e.g. artificial pacemaker and cochlear implants.
+In other cases, medical implants have a compound structure and act as reinforcement e.g. Dental implant or knee joint replacement implant.
 Some implants are active, as drug-eluting stents in the aorta and coronary arteries.
 (A stent is either an expandable wire mesh or hollow perforated tube that is inserted into a hollow structure of the body to keep it open.)

 A cochlear implant is a surgically implanted electronic device that can help provide a sense of sound to a person who is profoundly deaf or severely hard of hearing.

 The cochlear implant is often referred to as a bionic ear.
 Unlike other kinds of hearing aids, the cochlear implant doesn't amplify sound, but works by directly stimulating any functioning auditory nerves inside the cochlea with electrical impulses.
 (Named after the Latin word for snail shell, the cochlea is a coiled, tapered tube containing the auditory branch of the mammalian inner ear.
 Its core component is the Organ of Corti, the sensory organ of hearing).